cheme/web3/standard.md

 Two implicit rules :
   - if `striplesig` is null, consider the stripleid as `sig` : it means there was no need to reduce the signature length. (that is the case in most public scheme where the signature is a hash of the content)
-  - if `about` is null, consider `about` being the same as `from` (it allow self signing and is shorter).
-By extension and to avoid multiple signature on same content the bytes to sign when `from` is the same as `about` must include a zero length `about` : a Striple with `about` and `from` being the same must never be encoded with something else than 0 lenghth id for `about`.
+  - if `about` is null, consider `about` being the same as striple `id` (it allow self signing and is shorter).
+By extension and to avoid multiple signature on same content the bytes to sign when `id` is the same as `about` must include a zero length `about` : a Striple with `about` and `id` being the same must never be encoded with something else than 0 lenghth id for `about`.

 TODO file xtension + recursive about = if about is missing about is us.